konstellation-io/science-toolkit/docs/docs/components/_index.md

 ---
-title: "Concepts"
+title: "Components"
-linkTitle: "Concepts"
+linkTitle: "Components"
-weight: 4
+weight: 30
 description: >
-  Basic concepts of Science Toolkit.
+  Basic components of Science Toolkit.
 ---

 ## Gitea

 Gitea is an open-source forge software package for hosting software development version control using Git as well as other collaborative features like bug tracking, wikis, and code review.

 For more information please visit: [gitea.io](https://gitea.io/)

+## JupyterHub

+Gitea is an open-source forge software package for hosting software development version control using Git as well as other collaborative features like bug tracking, wikis, and code review.

+For more information please visit: [Jupyter Hub](https://jupyter.org/hub/)

+## VS Code

+Visual Studio Code is a lightweight but powerful online code editor that support Python, Go, JavaScript, TypeScript, Node.js, etc)
+For more information please visit: [VS Code](https://github.com/cdr/code-server)

 ## Drone.io